salmanrrana/backToBasics/streams/client/README.md

 ### `Run the Project`

--In the project directory, you can run:
+In the project directory, you can run:

 - npm start